 Device E-mail - this is the e-mail address of your Kindle.
 You and your friends can send documents to this address and they will be converted by Amazon and sent to your Kindle.
-To edit this e-mail address, go to the appropriate link, then click on "Manage Your Devices" on the left side of the page.
+To edit this e-mail address, go to: